 Investing in Our Future

-“We have people with resources available in the community that want to support education ad students who need support to advance their education.
+“We have people with resources available in the community that wants to support education ad students who need support to advance their education.
 We brought them together.
 CKCF was essential and integral every step of the way.
 We couldn’t have done it without them.

-– Steve.
-Kistler, Hart county Scholarship Alliance
+– Steve Kistler, Hart County Scholarship Alliance

 “It’s definitely worth your time.
 In the time it took me to apply for all the scholarships on Scholarship Central, I could only apply for one hand-written scholarship I picked up at my high school.”